Life Gap Plus

 - Free Public WiFi Hotspots in Vermont – The Vermont Department of Public Service has prepared a map of public buildings in Vermont where WiFi with access to the internet is publicly available.
 These sites are accessible at all hours from a parked vehicle on the road or parking lot.
-As a safety precaution, we discourage users from entering the premises or congregating outside.
-These sites should be accessed from within a parked vehicle.

 - Guide For People With Disabilities: Programs For Low-Cost Internet, Mobile Plans, and Digital Literacy – This guide serves as a blueprint to ensure people with disabilities can find low-cost internet service providers and phone carriers, receive certain discounts, boost their digital literacy, and use current technology regardless of their income and employment status.